Scotty's Castle Road Construction

 To reach the area where Pete Aguereberry lived and worked for over 40 years, take Hwy.
 190 past Stovepipe Wells and up Emigrant Campground.
 Turn left following the signs to Wildrose.
 In about 10 miles there will be a turn off for Aguereberry Point.
 When you turn here you will come to the Aguereberry camp a mile down the road.
 At Aguereberry camp you will find Pete’s original cabin built in 1907.
 It is a two room structure containing a gas stove and refrigerator.
 Pete lived here from 1907 until his death in 1945.
 The middle cabin was built in 1941 as a guest house and the cabin to the left was built around 1946 for an unknown reason.

 Around the corner is the site of the Eureka gold mine.
-The tunnels have all been stabilized with netting and are safe to enter but you will need a flashlight.
-In the winter the mine is closed with a bat gate due to hibernating Townsend's long eared bats.
-The mine opens again in spring.
+The tunnels have all been closed with a bat gate due to dangerous conditions within.

 In his later years Pete would take visitors on a tour of his mine and what he called "The Great View" of Death Valley.
 If you follow the road further on, you will reach this view.
 It was later named Aguereberry Point in honor of Pete.